 Interested in majoring in statistics?

-If you would like to meet to discuss the Statistical Science major, drop by during my DUS office hours (Fall 2015: Tuesdays and Thursdays 12:30 - 1:30pm or Wednesdays 2:30-3:30pm).
+If you would like to meet to discuss the Statistical Science major, send me an email to schedule an appointment.
+In Fall 2016 I will generally be available Mondays and Wednesdays 5-6pm.
 Also visit the department website as many of your questions can also be answered there.
 Of course, I’m always happy to chat!

 I primarily work on developing pedagogical approaches for teaching statistics with a focus on the introductory statistics classroom, such as active learning, flipped classroom, and team-based learning.
 I also work on research projects that aim to assess the effectiveness of these approaches with respect to learning, retention, and self-efficacy.

 Another area that I am heavily involved in is integrating computation into the undergraduate statistics curriculum, using reproducible research methodologies and analysis of real and complex datasets.
 I also work on ways for supplementing classroom approaches to teaching statistical thinking via events like DataFest, annual two-day competition in which teams of undergraduate students work to reveal insights into a rich and complex data set.